Keyboard shortcuts

 Resolving Ambiguities

-An expression x.y may either be a reference to the name y in the module x, or the field y in the record x.
-Modules and values occupy the same name space, so this is disambiguated by whether x is a value or module.
+An expression x.y is either a reference to the name y in the module x, or the field y in the record x.
+Modules and values occupy the same namespace, so this is disambiguated by whether x is a value or a module.

 A type ascription (exp : type) cannot appear as an array index, as it conflicts with the syntax for slicing.